 © Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

-Bowl barrow in East Plantation on Turner's Puddle Heath is a Bronze Age burial mound located in Dorset.
-The monument consists of a circular earthwork characteristic of bowl barrows, a common funerary monument type of the Bronze Age period.
-Such barrows typically contained cremated or inhumed remains and often formed part of larger burial landscapes.
-The site represents an important element of the prehistoric ritual and burial practices of Dorset's Bronze Age communities.
+Bowl barrow in East Plantation on Turner's Puddle Heath is a Bronze Age burial mound located in Dorset, England.
+The monument takes the form of a roughly circular earthen mound characteristic of bowl barrows, a common funerary monument type of the Bronze Age period.
+As a scheduled ancient monument, it represents an important archaeological record of prehistoric burial practices in the Dorset landscape.
+The barrow survives as a physical earthwork within the planted woodland of East Plantation, contributing to the archaeological heritage of the Turner's Puddle Heath area.

 Bowl barrow in East Plantation on Turner's Puddle Heath is a scheduled monument protected by Historic England under reference 1020737.
 View the official record →

-Bowl barrow in East Plantation on Turner's Puddle Heath is a Bronze Age burial mound located in Dorset.
+Bowl barrow in East Plantation on Turner's Puddle Heath is a Bronze Age burial mound located in Dorset, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020737.

 Bowl barrow in East Plantation on Turner's Puddle Heath is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020737.